imamchishty/spring-boost/README.md

 [![Build Status](https://travis-ci.org/imamchishty/spring-boost.svg?branch=master "spring-boost")](https://travis-ci.org/imamchishty/spring-boost) [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.shedhack.tool/spring-boost/badge.svg?style=plastic)](https://maven-badges.herokuapp.com/maven-central/com.shedhack.tool/spring-boost)

 ## What the hell is it?
 Spring Boost is a Maven Archetype that creates a spring boot multi-module maven project perfect for building microservices.
 If you need to get up to speed quickly then this archetype will provide you with lots of default settings allowing you to focus on your business logic.
 If you use this for building all of your microservices then you'll end up with a consistent way of building them, moving from ms1 to ms2 should be very easy.
 The following sections will describe the features provided.

-## Why did you need it?
-Having worked on quite a few Spring Boot projects it became quite tedious to recreate the module structure that suited my needs, hence this 'booster'.
-Spring Initializr is great and probably is good enough for most projects.
-I however wanted separated modules, default controllers (ping, help), settings (application.yml), logging etc.
+- __Spring Boot template project for microservice__
+- __Multi-module project__
+- __Configured with appropriate plugins & dependencies__
+- __Utilises custom components__
+- __Examples (Jmeter, Feign etc)__
+- __Consistent__

 ## Maven Modules